Diego Costa: Brazil-born striker may break mould to play for Spain

 From last week's postbag;

+Q) As a Southampton fan, I'm curious to know what you think of Gaston Ramirez.
 He came to the club with a huge price tag and, while he's shown some great sparks of magic, he's never really caught alight.
 He makes passes that other players simply wouldn't see but then sometimes his decision-making is very poor and he wastes possession.
 He's also struggled for fitness a great deal and wasn't ready for the start of the Premier League season.

 Are these symptoms of his relative youth or not settling into Mauricio Pochettino's system?
 Did Southampton pay over the odds for a player with plenty of potential but little product?
 How has he performed on the international stage?

-The problems you mention have not come as a surprise at all.
+A) The problems you mention have not come as a surprise at all.
 The talent in that left foot is obvious, and he is a player always likely to come up with the occasional great moment.
 But his difficulties adapting to the intensity of the English game were also very predictable - he even seemed off the pace in the Olympics.

 For Uruguay he is now an impact sub, someone they will turn to in the second half when space opens up.
 The last time he was a genuine first choice was their Confederations Cup opener against Spain, when he was taken off at half-time after not getting a kick.

-that Ecuador have not managed to replace centre-back Ivan Hurtado (and his partnership with Giovanny Espinoza) very effectively yet... but I was wondering if you know of any particularly gifted youngsters in the pipeline who have the potential to step up?
+Q) You mentioned in a recent blog that Ecuador have not managed to replace centre-back Ivan Hurtado (and his partnership with Giovanny Espinoza) very effectively yet... but I was wondering if you know of any particularly gifted youngsters in the pipeline who have the potential to step up?

-There have been a couple of false dawns.
+A) There have been a couple of false dawns.
 I had high hopes of Deison Mendez, from the side that won the 2007 Pan-American gold medal, but he has never really made the breakthrough at senior level.
 I also thought Dennys Quinonez was really impressive in the 2009 South American Under-20s, and though he has played for Ecuador at senior level, he is now a defensive midfielder and has never looked as convincing.

 There's an 18-year-old defender who has recently been promoted to the senior squad, Gabriel Corozo of Liga de Quito.
 He's a full-back at the moment - seems to prefer the left, although he's right-footed.
 He looks promising, and could move infield, though he might not be tall enough to be a top central defender.